The European Union and the World Trade Organization

 One of the WTO’s most important achievements has been to consolidate its Dispute Settlement Body, which has the power to rule on trade disputes and to enforce its decisions.
 This dispute settlement mechanism works on the basis of predefined rules enabling WTO members, regardless of their political weight or economic clout, to lodge complaints over alleged breaches of WTO rules and to seek reparation.
 This mechanism has led to a reduction in unilateral defence measures, to which countries previously resorted and which often provoked retaliation by the countries targeted, at times leading to fully fledged trade wars.

-So far, the WTO dispute settlement system has served to guarantee that stronger members do not prevail over weaker ones and has provided clear rules on retaliatory measures.
-However, the Appellate Body is now effectively defunct as its members have reached the end of their mandates and vacant positions have not been filled.
-To overcome this situation, the EU and its Member States, together with 25 other WTO members, have started an initiative for an alternative mechanism called the multi-party interim appeal arrangement (MPIA), consisting of 10 arbitrators who will hear appeals of WTO panel reports under the MPIA.
+The WTO dispute settlement system has served to guarantee that stronger members do not prevail over weaker ones and has provided clear rules on retaliatory measures.
+However, the functioning of the Appellate Body has been blocked since December 2019, as its members have reached the end of their mandates and vacant positions have not been filled.
+To overcome this situation, the EU and its Member States, together with other WTO members, started an initiative for an alternative mechanism called the multi-party interim appeal arrangement (MPIA), consisting of 10 arbitrators to hear appeals of WTO panel reports under the MPIA.
+The MPIA became effective on 30 April 2020.
+As an alternative system to address disputes, it must be invoked by members individually.
+Currently, 57 WTO members (including all EU Member States) are parties to the MPIA, representing 57.6 % of world trade.
+In parallel, WTO members are working to reform the current WTO dispute settlement system.

 Since the creation of the WTO, the EU has been one of the biggest users of its dispute settlement system.
-Between 1995 and 2022, the Union was involved in 203 dispute settlement cases, 110 as complainant and 94 as defendant[2].
-In 217 other cases, it has requested third-party status, which allows WTO members to monitor disputes involving other parties.
-The EU, which is represented by the European Commission, has also often sought to improve and clarify WTO agreements by requesting rulings from its panels and its Appellate Body.
+Between 1995 and 2025, the Union was involved in 212 dispute settlement cases, 114 as complainant and 98 as defendant.
+In 221 other cases, it has requested third-party status, which allows WTO members to monitor disputes involving other parties.
+The EU, which is represented by the Commission, has also often sought to improve and clarify WTO agreements by requesting rulings.

-The European Parliament closely monitors the evolution of disputes involving the EU.
-Parliament’s Committee on International Trade presents its views on trade disputes through reports, public hearings, and oral questions to the Commission and the Council.
+Parliament closely monitors the evolution of disputes involving the EU.
+Parliament’s Committee on International Trade presents its views on trade disputes through reports, public hearings and oral questions to the Commission and the Council.

 Although the EU supported the launch of a broad and ambitious round, the negotiations have stalled over major issues, mainly related to market access.
 The most significant differences are between the positions of major emerging countries and those of industrialised countries or blocs concerning the way the international trading system should be reshaped.

-At the 11th Ministerial Conference in December 2017, like-minded groups of WTO members issued joint statements on advancing discussions on e-commerce, on developing a multilateral framework on investment facilitation, on launching a working group on micro, small and medium-sized enterprises (MSMEs) and on advancing ongoing talks on domestic regulation of trade in services.
+At MC11 in December 2017, like-minded groups of WTO members issued joint statements on advancing discussions on e-commerce, on developing a multilateral framework on investment facilitation, on launching a working group on micro, small and medium-sized enterprises (MSMEs) and on advancing ongoing talks on domestic regulation of trade in services.
 These plurilateral negotiations of the joint statement initiative are open to all WTO members.

-At the 12th Ministerial Conference in June 2022, a historic agreement on ending unsustainable fisheries subsidies was reached, after over 20 years of negotiations.
-This is the first ever multilateral agreement focused on sustainability and the first new WTO agreement since 2013.
+At MC12 in June 2022, a historic agreement on ending unsustainable fisheries subsidies was reached, after over 20 years of negotiations.
+This is the first ever multilateral agreement focused on sustainability and the first new WTO agreement since 2013 when the negotiations on the Trade Facilitation Agreement were concluded.
 The agreement is a crucial step in ensuring that fisheries subsidies pursue sustainability as their core objective and avoid harming oceans and fish stocks, as these are indispensable for the livelihoods of coastal communities around the world.
+On 15 September 2025, the Agreement on Fisheries Subsidies entered into force.
+This needs to be followed up by an agreement on the remaining elements necessary to fulfil the mandate set by UN Sustainable Development Goal 14.6 to ban harmful fisheries subsidies worldwide.

-In February 2024, the joint statement initiative on a domestic regulation for services became binding for 45 members.
-The joint statement initiative negotiations on the Investment Facilitation for Development (IFD) were also successfully concluded in February 2024, and are supported at present by 120 proponents, which are mainly developing countries and LDCs.
+Since February 2024, the joint statement initiative on a domestic regulation for services has become binding for 55 members.
+The joint statement initiative negotiations on the Investment Facilitation for Development (IFD) were also successfully concluded in February 2024, and are supported at present by 127 WTO members, which are mainly developing and least developed countries.
 This initiative aims to develop a global IFD agreement to improve the investment and business climate and make it easier for investors in all sectors of the economy to invest, conduct their day-to-day business and expand their operations.
 The next step will be to incorporate this agreement into the WTO rulebook.
 This will require a decision by consensus, which some members still oppose.
 Finally, an agreement was reached at MC13 to extend the moratorium on customs duties on e-commerce until the next WTO Ministerial Conference.

-Parliament has also been closely associated with negotiations for more limited agreements, such as the ongoing negotiations on e-commerce.
+Parliament is closely associated with negotiations for more limited agreements, such as the ongoing negotiations on e-commerce.
 It attends the WTO Ministerial Conferences, as part of the EU Delegation.

 The EU and the WTO

-The EU has played a central role in developing the international trading system since World War II.
-Currently, the EU is exploring the possibility of modernising the WTO[4].
+The EU has played a central role in developing the international trading system since World War II and is actively involved in the WTO reform.

 Through the WTO, the EU has also sought to promote a multilateral framework for trade negotiations, intended to complement bilateral negotiations.
 However, the stalemate in the Doha Round and the fact that other trading partners have turned to bilateral agreements have compelled the EU to partly reconsider its long-standing strategy and return to regional and bilateral negotiations.